Jockbaia/nuts-and-bolts/README.md

 ## About

-The advancements in technology are growing exponentially, increasing the waste of still functional devices.
-In a future that has taken this to an extreme, what would happen if those machines started developing feelings?
-We have a two player co-op multi-level puzzle game featuring a layered story, unique set of mechanics, clever puzzles and Lego-like art style.
+In a not too far away future some factories have replaced all human employees with machines.
+After all, robots are faster, more efficient and way cheaper than any person could ever be.
+However, with the increase of the demand, robots' prices reached such lows that factories found that replacing a faulty or less efficient robot is much more convenient than getting it repaired.
+It's in this world that two little robots struck up an unusual friendship that led them to a one way trip to a warehouse for faulty machines.
+Although physically separated, they must embark on a journey through strangely interconnected rooms in the hope of escaping the facility and being able to play together once more.
+"Nuts and Bolts" offers a two player co-op multi-level puzzle game featuring a layered story, unique set of mechanics, clever puzzles and Lego-like art style.
 Just like Wall-E, live the story of a friendship from the screen of your PC.

-*PREPARE FOR A PUZZLING ESCAPE!*
+**Project made for the Game Design course at Politecnico di Torino**

 ## Game trailer